Ted's Hiking World Sierra Point

 Stairway to heaven

-After several rounds of "Almost there, almost there," the hillside finally drops away at a boulder outcropping, revealing marvelous vistas in every direction.
+After several rounds of "Almost there, almost there", the hillside finally drops away at a boulder outcropping, revealing marvelous vistas in every direction.

-First view of Illilouette Falls Upper and Lower Yosemite Falls
+Upper and Lower Yosemite Falls

 Just below the big boulder, at the terminus of the trail, is the fenced overlook that I spied previously.
 From this vantage point one can see Nevada, Vernal, Illilouette, and Yosemite Falls all the same time!
-That is not possible from any other point in the park except Grizzly Peak, a class-4 climb directly above me.
+That is not possible from any other point in the park except Grizzly Peak, a Class-4 climb directly above me.
 For that matter, I wonder whether four major waterfalls can be simultaneously viewed anywhere else.

 *